Neurological Disorders

 Developing and evaluating an app to support self-management of non-motor symptoms in Parkinson's (Video)

-Although Parkinson’s disease is commonly associated with motor symptoms in public perception, non-motor symptoms (such as pain, digestive difficulties, eye problems, and more) are often the earliest signs of Parkinson’s and can have a more negative impact than motor symptoms on patients’ quality of life.
-Despite this, they are often overlooked by patients and clinicians, meaning that patients are not necessarily receiving the right support to manage them.
+Although Parkinson's disease is commonly associated with motor symptoms in public perception, non-motor symptoms (such as pain, digestive difficulties, eye problems, and more) are often the earliest signs of Parkinson's.
+They can negatively impact patients' quality of life more than motor symptoms.
+Despite this, they are often overlooked by patients and clinicians, meaning that patients are not necessarily receiving the proper support to manage them.

-Dr Carroll led the co-design and development of a novel mobile app to help patients identify, monitor, and self-manage their non-motor symptoms and together we won funding from Parkinson’s UK to refine and evaluate the app, called NMS Assist.
+Professor Carroll led the co-design and development of a mobile app to help patients identify, monitor, and self-manage their non-motor symptoms.
+Together with funding from Parkinson's UK, we are refining and evaluating the app NMS Assist.
 NMS Assist enables patients and carers to track their symptoms and well-being, receive targeted self-management advice, and share data with healthcare teams, enabling earlier and more targeted clinical interventions.
-After development is complete, we will be leading a mixed-methods study to establish evidence of the impact of the system on patient confidence, knowledge, and skills for self-management of NMS, symptom burden, and quality of life of people with Parkinson’s and their care partners.
-It will also evaluate the usability, acceptability, and potential for adoption of the system.
+After development is complete, we will lead a mixed-methods study to establish evidence of the impact of the system on patient confidence, knowledge, and skills for self-management of NMS, symptom burden, and quality of life of people with Parkinson's and their care partners.
+It will also evaluate the usability, acceptability, and potential for system adoption.

 Relevant publications: